GFX47/lvictorino.github.io/_posts/2016-07-24-how-making-minigames.md

 summary: It can be very hard to stay focus on the same project for too long.
 It can be very frustrating to be stuck on a very specific technique, platform, language on your main project while the technical world is constantly changing.
 Developping mini games can help.
 categories: gamedev minigames
 ---

+---
+*Even if this blog is aimed to game developers this particular post and its advice can be applied to any work or field.*

+---

 A lot of game developers are dedicated people.
 They have a task to do and they will do it whatever it takes.
 But making a game is a very time consuming task so a lot of them will simply dive into it and spend several months or years focused on their mission.

 Because of this blind dedication some forget about the outside world and how it keeps spinning and evolving.
 Worse, some end up totally consumed by their game development with no forces to continue further.
 Finally, among the luckiest who manage to release their game, a lot end up with absolutely no players to play it because they forgot to build the necesserary audience on the way to success.